emanuele-f/PCAPdroid/tls_decryption.md

 ## 3.1 Introduction

-PCAPdroid has the ability to decrypt the TLS traffic and display the decrypted payload directly into the app.
-Moreover, when dumping traffic to PCAP, it generates a `SSLKEYLOGFILE`, containing the decryption secrets, which can be loaded into other apps like Wireshark [to decrypt](https://wiki.wireshark.org/TLS#tls-decryption) the generated PCAP file.
+Since version 1.5.0, PCAPdroid has the ability to decrypt the TLS traffic and display the decrypted payload directly into the app.
+Moreover, it can generate a `SSLKEYLOGFILE` containing the decryption secrets, which can be used to decrypt the generated PCAP file in other tools.

 Most apps today employ TLS to secure their data against inspection and tampering.
 Such connections are reported in PCAPdroid with either the TLS or the HTTPS protocol.
 Decryption can be useful in the following contexts: